This article was originally published in July 2016 but updated in May 2020.

 They allow creating an identity

-In other words, most of the games allow you to create a profile, character and choose your own way to do things, giving a great sense of freedom as you can do whatever you want in that specific world.
+In other words, when you play video games, most of them allow you to create a profile, character and choose your own way to do things, giving a great sense of freedom as you can do whatever you want in that specific world.
+That’s a memorable part of video game onboarding.

 They guide users interactively

 One of the most important lessons we can take from Video Games is: you can only learn by playing it.
-Game developers provide users the opportunity to practice basic movements in a first experience.
+Actually, recent research about the most important factors when playing video games, showed that the game being simple to learn and play is the second most important factor, only behind the game performance.
+That’s why game designers provide users the opportunity to practice basic movements in a first experience.

 They motivate users through rewards

 Like in real life, everyone likes to be rewarded for what they do.
 What’s the point of doing something that doesn’t pay off?
-What are my gains with this?
-The same happens when playing a video game.
+What do I gain with this?
+The same happens when you play video games.
 Game developers need to remind users that they are not wasting their time, well at least right away.

 They introduce scarcity and difficulty